Materials Science and Engineering

 In preparing your application, please include the following:

-Photocopy of both sides of your ID card (passport, residence permit, etc.); ID photo; Transcripts for the 6 semesters of a Bachelor’s degree or equivalent; Certificate of successful completion of Bachelor’s (+ M1 for students applying to the M2 year); CV; Cover letter explaining your interest in the program; Contact information for two academic references; Certification of French language skills for non-French speaking students applying to tracks taught in French (DELF, DALF, TCF, etc.); Certification of level of proficiency in English (TOEIC, TOEFL, etc. - optional).
+Photocopy of both sides of your ID card (passport, residence permit, etc.); ID photo; Full transcripts available; Certificate of successful completion of Bachelor’s (for students applying to the M2 year); CV & Cover letter written in English explaining your interest in the program; Contact information for two academic references (mandatory); Certification of level of proficiency in English B2 on the CEFR scale (mandatory).
+Any proof accepted, proof recommended: TOEIC or a Toefl iBT with a minimum score of 100.

 The application portal will provide a detailed list of attachments required, which can be uploaded directly.
 Applications are 100% paperless.